-Treasures such as Mercer Slough and Tacoma Nature Center offer quiet trails to explore on your own time as well as kid-friendly activities — both indoors and outdoors — that can spur families to learn about the nature around them: frog-finding walks, owl prowls, crafts and more.
+Treasures such as Mercer Slough Nature Park and Tacoma Nature Center offer quiet trails to explore on your own time as well as kid-friendly activities that can spur families to learn about the nature around them, from frog-finding walks and owl prowls to glorious gardens, wildlife watching and more.

 Water wise: Brightwater Center, Woodinville

-Wetland magic: Mercer Slough, Bellevue
+Wetland magic: Bellevue’s Mercer Slough

-Stream In: Lewis Creek Park, Bellevue
+Stream in: Lewis Creek Park, Bellevue

-Into the woods: Seward Park, South Seattle
+Into the woods: Seward Park, Seattle

-The jewel of South Seattle, Seward Park boasts nine miles of trails that wind through old-growth forest (reportedly the city’s last stand, look for the two eagles’ nests), a beach on Lake Washington and a 3-mile paved walk around the peninsula.
-A nature-oriented playground near the Seward Park Audubon Center features a thrilling zip line, a multilevel climbing complex and more play features that kids love.
+The jewel of southeast Seattle, Seward Park boasts 9 miles of trails that wind through old-growth forest (reported to be the city’s last stand — keep your eyes peeled for the eagles’ nests), a beach on Lake Washington and a 2.4-mile paved walk around the peninsula.
+A nature-oriented playground nearby features a thrilling zip line, a multilevel climbing complex and more play features that kids will love.

-Frogs and forts: Magnuson Park, North Seattle
+Frogs and forts: Magnuson Park, Seattle

 Garden gem: Kruckeberg Botanic Garden, Shoreline

-This gem of a garden, located on a residential street in North Shoreline and run by the City of Shoreline, is a perfect kid-size world of native plants, trees, public art and trails.
-Play spots include an extraordinary burl sculpture that kids can climb (titled Wood Wave) and a glen that invites kids to build fairy houses from natural materials.
+Kruckeberg Botanic Garden is a gem of a spot located in a residential neighborhood in Shoreline.
+It is run by the city of Shoreline and is a perfect kid-size world of native plants, trees, public art and trails.
+One of the play spots includes an extraordinary burl sculpture (titled “Wood Wave”) that kids can climb on, and another area has a glen that invites kids to build fairy houses from natural materials.

-Nature in the city, Tacoma Nature Center
+Nature in the city: Tacoma Nature Center

-Great lake: Cedar River Watershed Education Center, North Bend
+Cedar River Watershed, North Bend

 Birder’s paradise: Padilla Bay, Skagit County